Frequently Asked Questions

 Q: Why is the kennel space only open to the public once per week?

 Having unfamiliar faces walking through our shelter can be very stressful for our dogs.
 They all want your attention, and once they get worked up it can be difficult to calm them down.
 It is for that reason, the well-being of our dogs, that our shelter is closed to visitors Monday through Saturday.
 We use this time to rehabilitate and care for our dogs in order to get them in tip-top shape for their future forever homes.
-We are able to arrange private appointments through the week if you are unable to attend our weekly Sunday open house, however you will not have access to our kennel and our staff members will instead bring the dogs out to you.
-For this reason, private appointments are only booked if there are a few specific dogs that you are interested in meeting.
-Please call us for more information.
+Our private appointments take place throughout the week from Mondays - Saturdays, based on the approval of your application.